balder-dev/balder/doc/source/basics/balderhub.rst

 If you want to use a scenario of a BalderHub project, you have to create a new scenario class in your project and inherit from the installed package.
-For example, if you want to use the scenario ``ScenarioExample`` of the project ``balderhub-example``, you have to  create a new scenario file in your project and inherit from it:
+For example, if you want to use the scenario ``ScenarioExample`` of the project ``balderhub-example``, you have to create a new scenario file in your project and imports the BalderHub
+scenario:

 .. code-block:: python

     # file tests/scenarios/scenario_for_me.py
     from balderhub.example.scenarios import ScenarioExample

-    class ScenarioForMe(ScenarioExample):
-        pass

-With that the whole scenario will be active and all test methods of the inherited scenario ``ScenarioExample`` will be used.
+With that the whole scenario will be active and all test methods of the scenario ``ScenarioExample`` will be used.
 Of course your setup-devices have to implement the features of the scenario-devices too.

 ..